Bankruptcy and Divorce: Which Comes First?

 Marital Settlement Agreements and Bankruptcy

-If you file for divorce knowing that you or your soon-to-be ex-spouse will file for bankruptcy, you'll want to be sure to hire a family law attorney who is savvy about bankruptcy law (many aren't).
+If you file for divorce knowing that you or your soon-to-be ex-spouse will file for bankruptcy, you'll want to hire a family law attorney who is savvy about bankruptcy law (many aren't).
 While your case could have any number of issues that could affect a bankruptcy, here are a couple of things to consider:

 • You might not want to agree to pay debt in your ex-spouse's name.
 Assume that bankruptcy will discharge (wipe out) only debt in your name (because that's often the case).
-No one wants to file for bankruptcy and later find out that they're still responsible for paying an ex's debt under a family law order.
+No one wants to file for bankruptcy and later find out they're still responsible for paying an ex's debt under a family law order.

 • Know the difference between a support order and an amount owed due to a property division.
 Child or spousal support assists an ex-spouse with everyday living expenses.
 A property division settlement occurs when one spouse takes more property in exchange for an agreement that the other will pay its value over time.
 For instance, one spouse might take the car, house, or business in exchange for payment later.
 A debtor can't discharge either order in Chapter 7, but that's not the case in Chapter 13.
 Although support obligations aren't dischargeable in Chapter 7 or 13, a debtor can eliminate a property division settlement in Chapter 13.
 So payments characterized as "support" tend to be safer than "property division" payments.